CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 #### SYS.3.1.M5 Backup [User]

 As a rule, laptops are not permanently integrated in a network.
 Data exchange with other IT systems usually takes place via temporary network connections.
-The latter can be realized, for example, by a Virtual Private Network (VPN) or direct connection to a LAN after returning to work.
+The latter can, for example, be realized by a Virtual Private Network (VPN) or direct connection to a LAN after returning to work.
 Unlike stationary clients, it is therefore usually unavoidable for laptops that data is at least temporarily stored locally instead of on a central server.
 It is therefore important to prevent data loss by using appropriate data protection measures.

 In general, the following methods for data backup are available:

 * ** Data backup on external media **
  The advantage of this method is that it can be backed up almost anywhere, anytime.
 The disadvantage is that additional disk, z.
 As external hard drives, must be carried and that arises for the user more effort for the proper handling of the disk.
 The volumes should have sufficient storage capacity so that the user does not need to use multiple volumes per backup operation.
-In the case of unencrypted data storage, there is also the danger that data carriers will be lost and thus data that could be protected can be compromised.
+In the case of unencrypted data storage, there is also the danger that data carriers will be lost and thus valuable data can be compromised.
 The data carriers and the laptop should be kept as separate as possible, so that they do not get lost if the laptop is lost or stolen.
  The storage on external data carriers for data backup is particularly suitable, even if the data exchange with other IT systems via external data carriers takes place.
 These two processes can also be combined.
 After returning to the workstation, the data backups on the data carriers must be entered in the backup system or in the production system or central data storage of the institution.
 * ** Data backup over temporary network connections **
  If it is possible to connect the laptop regularly to a network, for example via VPNs, the local data can also be secured via the network connection.
-The advantage here is that the user does not have to manage and carry media.
+It is advantageous here that the user does not have to manage and carry data carriers.
 Furthermore, the method can be largely automated, for example, the backup can be started automatically when using VPNs after each dial-up.
 Decisive for data backup over a temporary network connection is that their bandwidth must be sufficient for the volume of data to be backed up.
 Data transfer should not take too long or cause excessive delays if the user needs to access remote resources at the same time.
 Some backup programs therefore offer the ability to transfer only information about changes in the database since the last backup over the network connection.
 In many cases, this can greatly reduce the volume of data to be transported.
  The backup software must detect and handle unexpected disconnects.
 The consistency of the backed up data must not be affected by disconnections.
 In both methods of data protection, it is desirable to minimize the volume of data to be backed up.
 In addition to lossless compression methods, which are integrated in many backup programs, incremental or differential backup methods can also be used.
 However, this may increase the overhead of restoring a backup.